 - There are no fees to you as a shopper to use any of these platforms to pay for your garage sale items – any fees incurred are all on the side of the merchant, or garage sale proprietor.

 - Since it’s advantageous to the seller for you to pay using funds from a mobile wallet, they may encourage you to pay by debiting funds from your bank account or e-wallet as opposed to a credit card.
-If you’re the type who likes to bargain, you may be able to negotiate a lower price since you’ll be saving him or her money on fees.
+If you’re the type who likes to bargain, you may be able to negotiate a lower price since you’ll be saving them money on fees.

 - Credit cards still offer the best protection against fraud, though – under the Fair Credit Billing Act, consumers are protected from losses over $50, with zero liability to you as a cardholder if your card number is stolen, for example.
 Most issuers go beyond the law, and have $0 fraud liability policies.
 With mobile payments using e-wallets, you are subject to the policies of the individual platform.

-- Consider a card that offers cash back on mobile-payment purchases.
-Wells Fargo Cash Wise Visa® card, for example, offers 1.8 percent cash back on Google Pay™ and Apple Pay® purchases for the first 12 months, and Apple Card offers 2 percent cash back on Apple Pay purchases.
+- Consider a card that offers cash rewards on qualified digital wallet purchases.
+Wells Fargo Cash Wise Visa® card*, for example, offers 1.8 percent cash rewards on Google Pay™ and Apple Pay® purchases for the first 12 months from account opening, and the Apple Card offers 2 percent cash back on Apple Pay purchases.